Albi1999/Predictive_Analysis_of_Fish_Sales/README.md

 ## Overview

 This repository contains the work for a Business, Economic, and Financial Data (BEFD) course project.
-The project focuses on analyzing the time series data of Baccalà production in Treviso, Italy, using advanced statistical and machine learning methods to identify trends, seasonality, and optimize forecasting models.
+The project focuses on analyzing the time series data of Baccalà production in Treviso, Italy, using advanced statistical methods to identify trends, seasonality, and optimize forecasting models.

 ## Objectives